 I focused on making the experience accessible, flexible across message types, and consistent across platforms — so it could scale beyond launch without needing to be rebuilt.

-The core question was discoverability.
-Message Center was a net-new feature — members had no mental model for it yet.
 We tested whether red notification badges on the app icon, the account tab, and the Messages tile were enough to surface it intuitively.

 This initiative helped unlock access to 1.8M members who were previously unreachable through email, projected to deliver $316M in business value through improved engagement and savings visibility.